HST2042F Conflict and Conquest: South Africa to 1900

-NQF credits: 24 at HEQSF level 6
+24 NQF credits at HEQSF level 6

 Convener: Professor N Penn

-Course outline: This course examines themes in the history of southern Africa from earliest times to C. 1900.
+This course examines themes in the history of southern Africa from earliest times to c.
+1900.
 It will look at topics related to the settlement of southern Africa by pre-colonial indigenous societies and the impact that colonial expansion had on these societies.
 Topics will include warfare and state formation amongst African societies; a consideration of the dynamics of early Dutch and British colonial society; slavery and other forms of unfree labour; frontier violence and group formation; land conquest and dispossession; imperialism and resistance; the mineral revolution and its transformation of the social, political and economic life of South Africans.